-3. The one for curly-haired ladies: Dove Style+Care Curls Defining Mousse
+3. The one for curly-haired ladies: Bed Head by TIGI Foxy Curls Mousse

 Thought that because you’ve got curly locks that you had to miss out on the amazing benefits a mousse can bring to the table?
-Well think again, curly-haired gals, because with just few pumps of Dove Style+Care Curls Defining Mousse, you’ll see why everyone’s talking about it.
+Well think again, curly-haired gals, because with just few pumps of Bed Head by TIGI Foxy Curls Mousse, you’ll see why everyone’s talking about it.

 This curl-defining styling mousse helps smooth down frizz and enhances the appearance of your curls, making them more prominent.
 Now, who’s ready for their close up?